isosphere/isosphere/README.md

-I'll work all day if it means someone doesn't have to click something once a week.
+I build automation to eliminate repetitive tasks—if it saves someone a weekly click, I'll spend the day coding it.

-Most of my work has been building web things as a solo dev.
-My current stack for projects is Debian, PostgreSQL, Rust, WASM.
+Solo web developer focused on reliable, performant solutions.
+Current stack: Debian, PostgreSQL, Rust, WASM.

-My first language was C, then paid my way through university[^1] with Perl.
-Switched to Python for years, and recently switched to Rust.
+# Language Journey:

-[^1]: BEng Mechanical Engineering
+- C → Memory management and safety fundamentals

-C taught me respect for memory allocation and safety.
+- Perl → Regular expressions and documentation practices
-Perl taught me the power of regular expressions and in-file documentation.
+- Python → Rapid prototyping and iteration
-Python taught me how to move fast and build things.
+- Rust → Type-safe productivity with compiler-enforced reliability

-Rust taught me how productive it is to build on trust backed by a picky compiler.
+I value code that works predictably and systems that respect both user time and developer sanity.

-## Contact
+# Contact

 [LinkedIn](https://www.linkedin.com/in/matthew-scheffel/), you should also see my e-mail in the panel on the left.